circlefin/stablecoin-evm/doc/bridged_USDC_standard.md

 The result is a secure and standardized way for any EVM blockchain and rollup team to transfer ownership of a bridged USDC token contract to Circle to facilitate an upgrade to native USDC, if and when both parties deem appropriate.<sup>2</sup>

 This document provides a high-level overview of the process.
-Note that this also applies to to implementations of bridged EURC (Circle’s euro-backed stablecoin), as they follow the same implementation.
+Note that this also applies to implementations of bridged EURC (Circle’s euro-backed stablecoin), as they follow the same implementation.

 ## How it works